cheesemacfly/nikeplusexport/readme.md

 The script supports JSON, GPX and TCX as output formats.
 This project has been mainly inspired by https://gist.github.com/3121560.

-You can find a live demo here: http://nicolas.guelpa.me/lab/nikeplusexport/

 **This script does NOT use the [nike+ api](http://developer.nike.com/) to retrieve the activites**

 ##Requirements##